 It is important to understand how much training is required for each therapy.
-A registered acupuncturist in the provinces of Ontario & Alberta is required to complete a minimum 2300 hours (including 700 clinical hours) and to be able to pass 4 board exams to be licensed.
+A registered acupuncturist in the province of Alberta is required to complete a minimum of 4365 hours (including 1500 clinical hours) and to be able to pass 4 board exams to be licensed.

-In the other hand, a dry needler is only required to go through a weekends of training in as little as 6 hours to perform acupuncture.
+On the other hand, a dry needler is only required to go through a weekend of training in as little as 6 hours to perform dry needling.
 The main focus of a dry needler is stimulating the area of pain or injury to produce temporary symptom relief that is short-lived.

-When stimulating an site of pain or injury regardless of the modality used, there will be a short lived reliefe, such modalities as dry needling, kneading,.. etc. fall in this catagory.
+When stimulating a site of pain or injury regardless of the modality used, there will be a short-lived relief, such modalities as dry needling, kneading,.. etc. fall in this category.